slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"We are not rich by what we possess but by we can do without."
 -- Immanuel Kant [1724]*

+> *"Wealth is like sea water; the more we drink, the thirstier we become; and the same is true of fame."
+-- Arthur Schopenhauer [1788]*

 > *"The first wealth is health."
 -- Ralph Waldo Emerson [1803]*